Staggerlee011/serialexperiments/content/posts/kubernetes-workstation.md

 description: "My workstation setup for kubernetes"
 tags: [
     "kubernetes",
+    "workstation",
 ]
 ---

-This is my current setup for kubernetes (running on WSL ubunutu-18)
+This is my current setup for kubernetes (running on WSL2 ubunutu-18)

 ## Install software